PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

       note right of [M_MERGE_DICTS]
          We use M_MERGE_DICTS to
-         merge python dictonaries.
+         merge python dictionaries.
       end note

 NeedArch
 ********

-NeedArch is extenting the functionality of NeedUML, to access local data of a Need.
+NeedArch is extending the functionality of NeedUML, to access local data of a Need.
 Documentation: How-to use `Sphinx-Needs NeedArch`_.
 The code been expected and generated is for `plantuml`_ and you can use `jinja`_ to template your planuml code.